YIJING DAO

 The Chameleon Book

 Self-published translation of the Yijing with remarks by Freeman Crouch.
-A 50-page PDF sampler from the book is available for download.
-The book was in part inspired by 'The Mandate of Heaven'.
 An interesting and enthusiastic work which is far too kind to my good self.
 (Not to be confused with 'Book Chameleon' by C F Russell.)

 Yijing Poetics